A lot of gyms out there, especially the big chains, require you to sign up for a one-year membership (at least) to get in the door.

 Planet Fitness is arguably the most affordable gym chain around with memberships starting at just $10/month.

-You also need to pay initiation and yearly fees, but you want to keep an eye out for special promotions that are frequently held throughout the year.
+You also need to pay initiation and yearly or annual fees, but you want to keep an eye out for special promotions that are frequently held throughout the year.

-Frequently, Planet Fitness runs “No Commitment” promotions where you can get a new membership without having to agree to pay for a year.
+Frequently, Planet Fitness runs “No Commitment” promotions where you can get a new pay as you go membership without having to agree to pay for a year.

 In the event one of these promotions isn’t presently taking place, try talking to the manager.
 You may be able to negotiate a month-to-month contract if you’re persistent enough.